-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.

-I was not able to inspect the sub-floor area.
+I was not able to inspect the sub floor area.